niranjan1052/Booksup---Android-Marketplace-app/README.md

    - All other details of the book are fetched from the following google API: https://www.googleapis.com/books/v1/volumes?q=<ISBN>

 ###### Multiple user support:

-   - Each user can play the role of both buyer and seller
    - Each user can upload new books
    - Each user can add books posted by other users to his interest list
    - User has his own personalized upload list and interest list